KennStack01/KennStack01/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px" />, I am Kenn KIBADI!

+---

 ![My Twitter Account](https://img.shields.io/twitter/follow/KennKIBADI?label=Follow%20me%20on%20Twitter&style=social)

 <!--
 **KennStack01/KennStack01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+💡I am a Software Engineer, Designer and a Life-long Learner, I use Technologies to Build Tech Products.

+I spend my time on Studying and Learning, using my Blog as a Space where I share what I am learning and exploring based on the Feynman Technique😉.
+Looking forward to reaching and helping more people by sharing my knowledge.

 Here are some ideas to get you started: